 How to Wear Linen

 Whether you’re looking for ideas on how to wear a linen shirt, trouser or suit, Cordings has the perfect summer outfit for you.
-Effortlessy team with our panama hat and linen shirts for the quintessential British summer suit, or dress down with a British made polo shirt.
+Effortlessy team with our panama hat and linen shirts for the quintessential British summer suit.

 How to Care for Linen